yuzawa-san/wawona/README.md

 ## Usage

 - Run it from your terminal: `wawona`
-- On initial run, you will be asked provide configuration: email and password.
+- On initial run, you will be asked to provide configuration details and to do an initial login.
+- Login uses a standalone chrome powered by selenium.
-- You may be prompted to for an MFA token periodically.
+- Periodically, you will be asked to re-login.
 - Use the up/down arrows, spacebar, and return keys to select items in lists
 - Troubleshooting errors with `wawona --verbose`